VisualComputing/nub/README.md

 ## Frames

-Scene objects may be related either to a attached or detached [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) or a [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) instance.
+Scene objects may be related either to an attached or a detached [Frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html) or a [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html) instance.

 To illustrate their use, suppose the following scene graph hierarchy is being implemented: